 Scammers Are Doing Their Research

-In this scam an American living abroad is contacted by the "friend" of a friend who is thinking of moving to the same country.
-This supposed friend, is actually a scammer who has familiarized themselves with their victim via their social media profiles or blog.
+In this scam, an American living abroad is contacted by the "friend" of a friend who is thinking of moving to the same country.
+This supposed friend is actually a scammer who has familiarized themselves with their victim via their social media profiles or blog.
 The scammer will create fake profiles and may actually seem to be friends with the person they claim to know.
-This is all just an elaborate set up to their scam.
+This is all just an elaborate set-up for their scam.

 Once the scammer makes initial contact, they'll start to build a rapport with you, asking questions about what life is like and if it's been difficult adjusting to your new home.
-They will tell you that they are interested in purchasing property, and will then give you their full itinerary of when they will be arriving to the country.
+They will tell you that they are interested in purchasing property and will then give you their full itinerary of when they will be arriving in the country.

-On the day of their arrival they will call you in a panic to tell you that they are being detained by customs because they are bringing too many checks into the country and they are going to be fined.
-They need to make a wire transfer to pay the fine, but can't do so while being detained at customs.
+On the day of their arrival, they will call you in a panic to tell you that they are being detained by customs because they are bringing too many checks into the country and will be fined.
+They need to make a wire transfer to pay the fine, but they can't do so while being detained at customs.
 The scammer will ask you to pay the fine and that they will pay you once they are able to leave the airport.

 What You Need to Know